mocaccinoOS/website/content/en/docs/General/kernels.md

 $ mos kernel-switcher list
 ```

-### Switch to main kernels
+### Switch to the stable kernel

-To switch to main kernels, that gets updated more frequently:
+To switch to the stable kernel, that gets updated more frequently:

 ```bash
 $ mos kernel-switcher switch kernel/mocaccino-full
 ```

-### Switch to LTS kernels
+### Switch to the LTS kernel

-To switch to LTS kernels, run:
+To switch to the LTS kernel run:

 ```bash
 $ mos kernel-switcher switch kernel/mocaccino-lts-full